cgomesu/rpi-led-pingtest/README.md

 ```

 # Usage
 By default, the script will ping **Google's 8.8.8.8** to check for Internet connectivity **every 5 seconds**.
 To change the host, use the argument `--pinghost` and to change the ping test period, use the argument `--pingtime`.

+# Example
-Example, ping IP=1.1.1.1 every 15 seconds: `python3 main.py --pinghost=1.1.1.1 --pingtime=15`.
+* ping IP=1.1.1.1 every 15 seconds:
+`python3 main.py --pinghost=1.1.1.1 --pingtime=15`

 It's possible to use hostnames as well (anything that `man ping` will accept as valid).
 For additional information, use the argument `--help`, per usual.

 # Running as a service (systemd)
 ```